 The Essential Cheat Sheet for Social Media Cover Photo Dimensions

 Fortunately, most social networks automatically re-size the photos you upload to your company pages.
 Here is a list of instances in which you don't have to worry about resizing images or creating visuals using a particular dimension:

 - Facebook mobile image uploads

 - Google+ news feed photo uploads

 However, if you upload a cover photo to one of your business pages that is the incorrect dimension for that given social network, your image may get warped or cropped.
 This is definitely not ideal for brands looking to put their best foot forward in social media.

-The following cheat sheet, created by our inbound designer Desmond Wong, will highlight the different dimensions you should be using for your various social media cover photos.
+The following cheat sheet will highlight the different dimensions you should be using for your various social media cover photos.
 And to help make things easier, we've also built free-to-download, pre-sized PowerPoint templates for each of the following social networks for you to use as your design canvas.
 Just add your creative to a social network's corresponding slide, save it as an image file, and upload it ensure your design is optimized for that social network.
 Easy as pie!

 You can download your free cover photo templates in PowerPoint here (template example pictured below).
-The download also includes our new free ebook, Design it Yourself: The Marketer’s Crash Course in Visual Content Creation, which walks you through everything you need to know to start designing visual content yourself -- no previous design experience required!
+If you need some help with your DIY design skills before you get creating cover photos, check out our free ebook, Design it Yourself: The Marketer’s Crash Course in Visual Content Creation.
+It'll walk you through everything you need to know to start designing visual content yourself -- no previous design experience required!

 - Facebook Brand Page Cover Photo